 - Guided walking tour of Syracuse and Ortygia

 Day 1 UK-Palermo, Sicily

-The hotel has a great central location in the heart of Palermo, opposite the grand Politeama theatre, and is within walking distance of many restaurants and shops.
-Facilities at this modern hotel include a restaurant, where your buffet-style hot and cold breakfast will be served, a small stylish bar and a fitness room.
-Public areas in this centrally located hotel are relaxing and compact.
+The hotel is located opposite the grand Politeama theatre, and is within walking distance of many restaurants and shops.
+Facilities at this modern hotel include a restaurant, where your buffet-style hot and cold breakfast will be served, a small bar and a fitness room.
+Public areas in this hotel are relaxing and compact.
 All 70 rooms are equipped with a satellite television, direct-dial telephone, hairdryer, a small fridge, tea-making facilities (no milk or coffee) and complimentary internet access.

 Look forward to a welcome dinner and drink this evening where you can get to know your fellow passengers.
 D

 Today embark on a full day guided tour of Palermo and Monreale.

 This exotic city has a fascinating history reflected in its varied architecture which encompasses Arabic, baroque and art nouveau styles.
 Coupled with its glorious coastal setting, it's quite unlike any other Mediterranean city.
 Here you’ll visit the ornate Palermo Cathedral, one of the great sights of Norman Sicily, and the Church of San Giovanni degli Eremiti.
 Neighbouring Monreale is also home to a stunning Norman cathedral which was declared a UNESCO World Heritage Site in 2015.
 B

 Spend today at leisure.

 Perhaps continue to explore Palermo independently, or alternatively, visit the seaside town of Cefalu and the mountain town of Castelbuono on an optional excursion.
 B